stelagd/modetrap/README.md

     python modetrap_slider.py 2

 for the two bead case.
-Click on the cases and adjust the sliders to reproduce the frequency spacing patterns shown, commonly referred to as "mode trapping".
+Click on the cases and adjust the sliders to reproduce the frequency spacing patterns shown, commonly referred to as _mode trapping_.